dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/GitHub/GitHubService.cs?name=snippet1&highlight=5)]

 In the preceding code, the configuration is moved into the typed client.
 The `HttpClient` object is exposed as a public property.
 It's possible to define API-specific methods that expose `HttpClient` functionality.
-The `GetLatestDocsIssue` method encapsulates the code needed to query for and parse out the latest issue from a GitHub repository.
+The `GetAspNetDocsIssues` method encapsulates the code needed to query for and parse out the latest open issues from a GitHub repository.

 To register a typed client, the generic `AddHttpClient` extension method can be used within `ConfigureServices`, specifying the typed client class: